Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Numerical examples

-to evaluate the estimation of $\mu$ and $\GC$ respectively.
+to evaluate the estimation of $\mu$ and $\GC$, respectively.

-We test the performance of our method with different $n_1,n_2$ and $p$, and compare it with the one without the low-rank constraint on $\GC$.
-Our estimation method is denoted as ``TNN'' and the maximum likelihood estimation method without the low-rank constraint is denoted as ``MLE".
-The parameter $\rho$ in the algorithm is set to 0.0065 for TNN and 0.001 for MLE, and the parameter $\tau$ is set to 0.5 using a cross validation like method.
-Four cases of experiments are carried out, and the representative results are shown in Figure \ref{Fig_TNNMLE}.
-The results of each case are averaged over 5 runs.
-Table 1 in Appendix B demonstrates the detailed results.
+We test the performance of our method with different $n_1,n_2$ and $p$, and compare it with the model without the low-rank constraint on $\GC$, and a widely used Hawkes process model with an exponential temporal decay function (e.g., \cite{zhou2013learning}).
+We denote the proposed method as ``TNN'', the maximum likelihood estimation method without the low-rank constraint as ``MLE", the estimation method with the exponential decay function (i.e., $ \alpha e^{-\alpha k}$, where $k = 1,\ldots p$ and $\alpha > 0 $ is a decay parameter.) as ``EXP", and the estimation method with the matrix nuclear norm and the exponential decay function as ``MNN".

+The parameters for each method are chosen based on the dataset that is disjoint from the training dataset.
+For parameter $\rho$ in Algorithm \ref{Algo1}, it is set to 0.002 for TNN, 0.001 for MLE, 0.06 for EXP and MNN.
+Since $\rho$ serves as a dual step-size in ADMM, the performance of methods is robust to the mild change of $\rho$.
+For hyper-parameter $\tau$ on the regularized terms, a cross-validation-like method is exploited to tune the parameter and it is set to 0.5 for TNN and 0.1 for MNN.
+Two cases of experiments are carried out, and the representative results are shown in Figure \ref{Fig_TNNMLE}.
+The results of each case are averaged over five runs.
+Table \ref{average} in Appendix B shows the detailed estimation errors for each case.

-In the experiments, both the relative error of the matrix and the tensor estimation decreases and converges as the sample number grows.
-Another observation is that, our model performs better when sum of multi-rank $\gamma$ is small.
-When $\gamma$ of $\GC$ is 5, i.e. when $p=5$, the estimation errors are smaller than that of the case when $\gamma$ of $\GC$ is 7.
-It corresponds to our theoretical result on the upper bound of the estimation error mentioned in Remark \ref{nonrandomUP}.
-Finally, TNN outperforms MLE.
-It implies the efficacy of implementing the Fourier-transformed tensor nuclear norm when the tensor kernel has a low-rank structure, which is common in the real world because of the high correlations within locations and time.
+In the experiments, we observe that both the relative error of the matrix estimation and the tensor estimation decrease as the sample number grows and becomes close to zero.
+We notice that the numerical results correspond to our theoretical result on the upper bound of the estimation error mentioned in Remark \ref{convergeR}.
+Moreover, TNN outperforms MLE, EXP, and MNN.
+It shows the computational efficiency of implementing the Fourier-transformed TNN when the tensor kernel has a low-rank structure, which commonly occurs in the real world due to high correlations between locations and time.
+It can be observed that TNN has advantages over EXP and MNN for data with unknown or non-exponential temporal decay functions.
+Moreover, TNN can capture more general spatio-temporal correlations than MNN, where the kernel is decomposed into a matrix and a temporal decay function.
+We note that our model, TNN, can be easily applied to a wide range of discrete data.